Enseigne de vaisseau non entretenu

-Enseigne de vaisseau non entretenu (literally: "Ensign without a salary") was a junior naval rank in the French Navy during the Revolutionary Wars.

-The duties of an Enseigne de vaisseau non entretenu were the same as those of an enseigne de vaisseau entretenu (Ensign), but on a contractual basis rather than a full commission.
-An Enseigne de vaisseau non entretenu would wear the uniform and have authority only when on service, and was not paid when off-duty.
+Enseigne de vaisseau non entretenu (literally: "unmaintained ship-of-the-line ensign") was a junior officer rank in the French Navy during the French Revolutionary Wars.
+The duties of an enseigne de vaisseau non entretenu were the same as those of an enseigne de vaisseau entretenu ("maintained ship-of-the-line ensign"), but on a contractual basis rather than a full commission.
+An enseigne de vaisseau non entretenu would wear the uniform and have authority only when on service, and was not paid when off-duty.

 There was a fixed number (200) of positions for "entretenus", which required a competitive examination.
 The number "non entretenus" had no such limit, and one could obtain the status by a simple examination or by captaining a merchantman.
 This allowed the Navy to augment its ranks at a time of crisis and as the personnel of the Navy was thin and disorganised by emigration and purges.